-Quizzes - 15%:
+Quizzes - 20%:

 Approximately every Thursday there will be a quiz covering material dealt with that week.
 I typically announce Monday or Tuesday what the quiz will be on.
 No make ups will be given except under the direst of circumstances.
 Quizzes are generally done at the very start of class, so avoid being late.
+The lowest quiz grade will be dropped.